kbaseattic/roadmap/Proposed product descriptions/Data to File Service.md

 This process takes ~200 lines of code to implement in current SDK methods.
 And any bug fix or additional error checking would have to be independently done in each method.

-To simplify this, the developer needs access to a lightweight, easy to understand process for generating files.
-This method needs to be centrally managed, hide details of KBase typing system and architecture, and perform all error handling and manage warnings.
-For saving KBase typed objects, an easy process for generating metadata from a parent object will also be needed.
+To simplify this, the developer needs:

+* A lightweight, easy to understand process for generating files from KBase Objects.
+* This method needs to be centrally managed.
+* Hide details of KBase typing system and architecture.
+* Perform all error handling and manage warnings.
+* For saving KBase typed objects, an easy process for generating metadata from a parent object will also be needed.
-Because the SDK methods will be running on already provisioned compute, it is desirable to use the local compute resources as much as possible.

-It should be easy to add a new converter, without requiring a redeploy of the KBase platform.
+* The file generation should run on the already provisioned compute node.
+* Updates to the file generation code (service/method/script/etc) should not require the SDK module to be rebuilt.
+* The process for adding a new convert should be easy and available to 3rd party devs.

-Developers should be able to easily browse all the available object to file converters.
+* Developers should be able to easily browse all available object to file converters (like the AppCatalog)
+* Adding a new converter should not require a redeploy of the KBase platform.

 ### User Stories
 As a developer, I would like to be able to easily generate a file from a KBase typed object to use as input to a command line program.